wp-plugins/sar-one-click-security/readme.txt

 = Features =

-Like many other security plugins SAR One Click Security uses well known .htaccess rules, but only the ones probed to be safe to use in almost any type of site (including WooCommerce stores), to protect your WordPress from common attacks.
+Like many other security plugins SAR One Click Security adds well known .htaccess rules, but only the ones probed to be safe to use in almost any type of site (including WooCommerce stores), to protect your WordPress from common attacks.
 This allows you to have a safer WordPress without worries about what protection you should be using.

 * Turn off ServerSignature directive, that may leak information about your web server.
 * Turn off directoy listing, avoiding bad configured hostings to leak your files.